GrapesJS/grapesjs/docs/modules/Layers.md

 });
 ```

-The configurations are mainly targeting the default UI provided by GrapesJS core, in case you need more control over the tree of your layers, you can read more in the Customization section below.
+The configurations are mainly targeting the default UI provided by GrapesJS core, in case you need more control over the tree of your layers, you can read more in the [Customization](#customization) section below.

 You can check here the full list of available configuration options: [Layer Manager Config](https://github.com/artf/grapesjs/blob/master/src/navigator/config/config.ts)

 ## Programmatic usage

-If you need to manage your selectors programmatically you can use its [APIs][Selector API].
+If you need to manage layers programmatically you can use its [APIs][Layers API].